grbl/grbl/README.md

 Grbl includes full acceleration management with look ahead.
 That means the controller will look up to 18 motions into the future and plan its velocities ahead to deliver smooth acceleration and jerk-free cornering.

+* For more information and help, check out our **[Wiki pages!](https://github.com/grbl/grbl/wiki)** If you find that the information is out-dated, please to help us keep it updated by editing it or notifying our community!
+Thanks!

 ##Downloads (Right-Click and Save-Link-As):
 _**Master Branch:**_
 * [Grbl v0.8c Atmega328p 16mhz 9600baud](http://bit.ly/SSdCJE) (Last updated: 2013-12-07)